DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 ---
 layout: default
-title: Getting others to pay for my home automation
+title: How eBay paid for my home automation
 description: How my home automation journey began
 category: Home Automation
 published: 2020-04-21
 ---
-# Getting others to pay for my home automation
+# How eBay paid for my home automation

 > *“One’s destination is never a place, but a new way of seeing things.”* Quote: Henry Miller